upyesp/BS7204/slides/Slides.md

 ---

-## Practical Evidence: Attack Phase - vsftpd v2.3.4 Backdoor (root)
+## Practical Evidence: Attack Phase - 1 of 8 - vsftpd v2.3.4 Backdoor (root)

 Root access was obtained by exploiting a backdoor in vsftpd, version '2.3.4'.